Orasz/backend_demo/README.md

   * connect to the kafka shell: docker exec -it kafka /bin/sh;
   * create a topic: kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic kafka_topic.

 * The topic I have used are 4: 'create_topic', 'update_topic', 'delete_topic', 'employee-events'.
 * It's possible to create them within the IDE (Intellij & VsCode both have nice plugins for that) or with the command listed above.

+## NEW VERSION
+* PostgreSQL (initialized with tables & constraints)
+* Zookeeper
+* Kafka
+* the 4 kafka topics used by the application

+  Are all provisioned by the docker-compose file in the repository.
+So it is only necessary to run docker-compose -f docker-compose.yml up in the same folder of the docker file.

 All the infrastructure necessary to the application is up and running at this point.
 Now it should be possible to launch the Spring Boot application without any issues.